turingschool-examples/game-time-starter-kit-FEm1/README.md

 7. Now add your team member(s) as collaborators to the repository.
 They can now clone down your `game-time` repository as normal.

+8. Once each partner clones down the repo, they need to run `npm install` to install the dependencies on their machine.

 ## Run the Server

 To fire up a development server: